bmd007/FenceX/work-report/evaluation.md

      - location-updates topic has replication factor of 3 and 12 partitions
 #### Result
 ![push-benchmarking-ongoing-3*4sec](/work-report/images/evaluation/ex15-benchmarking-ongoing-3per4sec.png)
-failure to keep up with input rate with 6 instances. why??
+failure to keep up with input rate with 6 instances. why?
+The input rate pressure is low enough for instances to try to process them without much of buffering while it's high enough to overwhelm the intances CPU 100% (no further progress possible).

 #### Experiment 16
 ##### Deployment view